brandonlamb/godot-cabinet/templates/networkednavmesh/README.md

 # Networked Navmesh Demo
 This is a simple project using navmesh demo from godot engine..

-[gdnet](https://github.com/jrimclean/gdnet) module is required to start this project.
+[Enet wrapper](https://github.com/jrimclean/gdnet) module is required to start this project.